Young-ook/terraform-aws-eks/README.md

 $ terraform init
 $ terraform apply
 ```

-### Generate kubernetes config
+## Generate kubernetes config
-This terraform module will give you a shell script to get kubeconfig file of an EKS cluster.
-You will find the [update-kubeconfig.sh](https://github.com/Young-ook/terraform-aws-eks/blob/main/script/update-kubeconfig.sh) script in the `script` directory of this repository.
-You can get the kubeconfig file with credentials to access your EKS cluster using this script.
-For more detail of how to use this, please refer to the help message of the script.
+This terraform module provides users with a shell script that extracts the kubeconfig file of the EKS cluster.
+When users run the terraform init command in their workspace, the script is downloaded with the terraform module from the terraform registry.
+User can see how to run this script in terraform output after terraform apply command completes successfully.
+Using this script, users can easily obtain a kubeconfig file.
+So, they can use this kubeconfig file for access to the EKS cluster (with Spinnaker).
+The original script is here [update-kubeconfig.sh](https://github.com/Young-ook/terraform-aws-eks/blob/main/script/update-kubeconfig.sh) and users can check out the details of the script.

-[Important] Before you run this script you must configure your local environment to have proper permission to get the credentials from EKS cluster on your AWS account whatever you are using aws-cli or aws-vault.
+**[Important]** Before you run this script you must configure your local environment to have proper permission to get the credentials from EKS cluster on your AWS account whatever you are using aws-cli or aws-vault.

 ## IAM Role for Service Account
 After then you will see the created EKS cluster and node groups and IAM role.
 For more information about configuration of service account mapping for IAM role in Kubernetes, please check out the [IAM Role for Service Accounts](https://github.com/Young-ook/terraform-aws-eks/blob/main/modules/iam-role-for-serviceaccount/README.md)